Each day, more and more barriers to entrepreneurship come tumbling down.

 CNC machines are perfect for carving out your own puzzles or custom designs for puzzles.
 There are a couple of approaches you could take here.
 You could carve a flat design into pieces or even craft your own 3D puzzles.

 Michaud Toys is a family business rooted in the traditions of woodworking and fine crafts passed down through four generations.
 Michaud specializes in traditional wooden game boards, creating heirlooms it hopes to be shared among family.

 Michaud’s products include classic games like checkers and chess, alongside board game versions of classic sports like baseball and horse racing.

 Michaud’s products are obviously great for gaming, but they double as stunning pieces of home decor.
 The detailed crafting on each piece gives them a classical, homespun aesthetic reminiscent of turn-of-the-century gaming parlours.

 Other CNC products to sell

-We’re not done yet!
 Some CNC ideas are harder to categorize, but they make great products all the same.
-Here’s a few more products that are perfect for making and selling with a CNC machine:
+Here are some more products perfect for making and selling with a CNC machine.

 Jewelry buyers on online marketplaces are always on the lookout for unique pieces that bring out their personality.
 Why not use your CNC machine to start a jewelry making business?
 You could sell wooden earrings, necklaces, bracelets, or pendants.

-And a CNC router gives you a lot of options in terms of the material you use.
-While you could use your CNC machine to make luxury pieces from high value metals, there’s actually big demand for affordable, handcrafted wooden jewelry.
+A CNC router gives you a lot of options in terms of the material you use.
+While you could use your CNC machine to make luxury pieces from high value metals, there’s actually big demand for affordable handcrafted wooden jewelry.